 Now, how on earth are you going to get them to settle down for bed?
 Here are some Christmas Eve baby sleep tips that might help!

 Create New Traditions

 Christmas is all about traditions and there is no better time than now to make some new ones with your new family.
 Christmas Eve traditions should be calming and quiet, helping to encourage your children to settle down and relax if they can.
 Some of our favourite Christmas bedtime routine ideas include:

 - A bedtime story.
 The old classic but it really works.
 Have a selection of Christmas-themed story books to hand and read a couple to bring little heart rates back down to a normal level.
 Maybe finish with one of your child’s favourites just to keep things normal.

 - A Christmas movie.
 It's the ideal time to cuddle up on the sofa and watch Elf, don't you think?

 - Track Santa's progress – you can find this online from 1 December.
 Kids will be fascinated to see where Santa has got to and tell them that the closer he gets to your home, the more important it is they go to sleep!

 - Drink warm milk and listen to Christmas songs.

 Make sure they get lots of fresh air during the day.
 Keeping busy will bash boredom as well as stopping the endless questions about when Santa is coming, what he's bringing and so on.
-Fresh air and exercise will help your little one sleep later, too.
+Fresh air and exercise will help your little one sleep later, too, so pop them in the pushchair with your SnoozeShade in place for when they drop off.
 Another good tip is to avoid too much sugar throughout the day and especially in the evenings.